Why Do Wine Bottles Have a Concave Bottom? [10 Reasons]

-7. The Dimple Makes it Easier to Clean the Bottle
+4. The Dimple Makes it Easier to Clean the Bottle

-8. The Dimple Makes it Easier to Stack the Bottles
+3. The Dimple Makes it Easier to Stack the Bottles

 The dimple makes it easier to do this, by allowing you to fit the neck of a bottle in the bottom of another, for added stability and space saving.

-9. The Dimple Makes the Bottle More Resistant to Pressure
+2. The Dimple Makes the Bottle More Resistant to Pressure

-10. The Dimple Prevented the Bottle From Being Refilled
+1. The Dimple Prevented the Bottle From Being Refilled

 Or at least, that’s what the folklore says.
 According to history, bartenders owning taverns would puncture the dimple to prevent the bottle from being refilled.
 My best guess is they did so to prevent customers from drinking wine that has not been paid for, but there is little evidence to support this.